Surai98/python-interview-atoz/.ipynb_checkpoints/README-checkpoint.md

 # python-interview-atoz
-The Repo consists of two sections :
+The Repo consists of following two sections :
 1. Python programming
 2. Cracking the coding interview